Battle of Tell El Kebir

-The Battle of Tel El Kebir (often spelled Tel-El-Kebir) was fought on 13 September 1882 at Tell El Kebir in Egypt, 110 km north-north-east of Cairo.
-An entrenched Egyptian force under the command of Ahmed ʻUrabi was defeated by a British army led by Garnet Wolseley, in a sudden assault preceded by a march under cover of darkness.
-The battle was the decisive engagement of the Anglo-Egyptian War.
+The Battle of Tel El Kebir (often spelled Tel-El-Kebir), fought on 13 September 1882 at Tell El Kebir in Egypt, 110 km north-north-east of Cairo, proved the decisive engagement of the Anglo-Egyptian War of 1882.
+A British army led by Lieutenant General Sir Garnet Wolseley approached under cover of darkness and defeated an entrenched Egyptian force under the command of Ahmed ʻUrabi in a sudden assault.

 Background

 Bombardment and invasion of Alexandria

 On May 20, 1882, a combined Franco–British fleet arrived at Alexandria.
 At the same time, Egyptian troops were reinforcing the coastal defenses of the city in anticipation of an attack.
 These events heightened tension in Alexandria, and eventually triggered tumultuous rioting with loss of life on both sides.
 As a result of the riots, an ultimatum was sent to the Egyptian government demanding they order Urabi's officers in Alexandria to dismantle their coastal defence batteries.
 The Egyptian government refused.
 Meanwhile, tension increased between Britain and France over the crisis, as most of the losses had been non-French, the principal European beneficiaries of the revolution would be the French.
 Thus, the French government refused to support this ultimatum and decided against armed intervention.

 When the ultimatum was ignored, Admiral Seymour gave the order for the Royal Navy to bombard the Egyptian gun emplacements at Alexandria.
 On July 11 at 7:00 am, the first shell was fired on Fort Adda by and by 7:10, the entire fleet was engaged.
 The coastal defenses returned fire soon after, with minimal effect and minimal casualties to the British fleet.
 No British ships were sunk.
 On July 13, a large naval force landed in the city.
 Despite heavy resistance from the garrison for several hours, the overwhelming firepower of the smaller British forces eventually forced the Egyptian troops to withdraw from the city.